rubygems/bundler-site/source/blog/2015-02-19-moving-bins-to-exe.md

   spec.executables   = "new_gem"
 ~~~

-Or use the new `exe` convention, create a file such as `exe/new_gem`, and not worry.
+Or use the new `exe/` convention, create a file such as `exe/new_gem`, and not worry.

 Enjoy!